-- Students are expected to take any courses necessary in preparation for scholarly research. - A final grade for Dissertation Research is given upon completion of the dissertation and its submission to the Graduate School.
+Students are expected to take any courses necessary in preparation for scholarly research.

 Students must continue to enroll for credit each Fall and Spring, including any semesters after coursework has been completed and before graduation.
 After completing minimum course requirements for the program, doctoral students must maintain continuous registration until the completion of the degree.